LucasWaelti/PyTorch-Python-Cpp/README.md

 This folder aims at implementing the same program both in **C++** and **Python** to illustrate the similarities of the **PyTorch** API between both languages.

+A simple neural net is created and trained on a dummy dataset.
+It consists of points inside a circle of a given radius and points outside of it.
+The network learns to differentiate the two classes.

 ### Python

 To run the python script: